Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling

-Finally, the diffusion results in blue show that our model is able to learn a much stronger correlation across all scales. \cite{Andres_2024} reconstructs the generated and simulated power spectrum and shows agreement by comparing the relative error, but does not compute $b(k)$ or $r(k)$, which we focus on to show the improvements of our model over linear models in the spectral domain.
+Finally, the diffusion results in blue show that our model is able to learn a much stronger correlation across all scales.
+While we are able to achieve high correlations up to around $k = 4$ for dark matter, below this scale we lack sufficient constraining power on the substructure from the observables.
+To ameliorate this, the diffusion model learns to suggest plausible substructures which, while not exactly the true configuration observed in our simulations, are physically consistent with the larger structures.
+Thus, sometimes these substructures will be correct, and at other times they may be wrong, and the overall net effect will reduce the cross-correlations at smaller scales. \cite{Andres_2024} reconstructs the generated and simulated power spectrum and shows agreement by comparing the relative error, but does not compute $b(k)$ or $r(k)$, which we focus on to show the improvements of our model over linear models in the spectral domain.